 In the Undergraduate Admissions process, the alumni interview is both informative and evaluative.
 It is an opportunity for an applicant to learn about Dartmouth from an undergraduate alumnus/a and provides the Admissions Committee with an additional perspective from the alumnus/a who has met with the candidate in person.

-An interviewer is a valuable source of information, providing a local contact to applicants and their families and serving as an invaluable resource for the Admissions Office.
+An alumni interviewer is a valuable source of information, providing a local contact for applicants and their families and serving as an invaluable resource for the Admissions Office.
 Interviewers often help put a candidate's achievements "into context" for the Admissions Committee.

 Potential conflicts of interest, either real or perceived by applicants, will inform a volunteer's eligibility: